vuthalab/EDM/operating_procedures.md

-# logging only pressure

-- start a `pressure publisher` shell in pyzo (autoruns `pressure_gauge_publisher.py`)
-- run `pressure_logger.py` to poll the publisher and write into a log file
-- log files are stored in `/home/vuthalab/Desktop/edm_data/logs/pressure` in a timestamped folder

-# logging pressure & temperature
+# Setup 24/7 logging

-- start a `pressure publisher` shell in pyzo (autoruns `pressure_gauge_publisher.py`)
-- start a `temperature publisher` shell in pyzo (autoruns `thermometer_publisher.py`)
-- start a `p+T logger` shell in pyzo (autoruns `pressure_temperature_logger.py`) to poll both publishers and write into a log file
-- log files are stored in `/home/vuthalab/Desktop/edm_data/logs/full_system` in a timestamped folder
-- use `liveplot_logs.py` to see the logs in real time
-- use `examine_logs.py` to plot the logs, zoom in, etc
+1. Run `multiplexer.py` to create a multiplexer server.
+This allows multiple programs to use the lab equipment simultaneously.
+2. Run `publisher.py` to start the ZMQ publisher.
+This creates a stream of data logging all sensors in the system.
+3. Run `logger.py` to log the ZMQ stream to a file.
+Logs are stored in `/home/vuthalab/Desktop/edm_data/logs/system_logs`.

-# remotely operating the pulse tube cooler
+# Remotely operating the pulse tube cooler
 - start a pyzo shell and run `pulsetube_compressor.py`
 - the `pt.keep_logging()` function will print a status report every 2000 s, and also update the long-term pulsetube health log at `/home/vuthalab/Desktop/edm_data/logs/pulsetube/pulsetube_log.txt`
 - use `pt.on()` and `pt.off()` to turn the pulsetube on and off.
 Note that it needs about a minute after being turned off before it can be turned on again.